top of page

 The Greater Manchester Local Skills Improvement Plan

-Several months on, in January 2024, the Chamber's LSIP team produced a new report that includes updated data and refreshed research and analysis about the skills, recruitment and labour market issues affecting businesses across Greater Manchester.
+In January 2024, the Chamber's LSIP team produced a report that included updated data and refreshed research and analysis about the skills, recruitment and labour market issues affecting businesses across Greater Manchester.
 The LSIP update report presents the research and findings that have been uncovered since the first stage of the LSIP was completed.

 The team at Greater Manchester Chamber of Commerce worked with businesses, fellow employer representation bodies, Local Authorities, the Greater Manchester Combined Authority, skills providers, and many others to develop the GM Local Skills Improvement Plan, published and approved by the Department for Education on August 2023.
 This original report can be read below: